-Wholesale and convenience DIGNITY AT WORK CHARTER
+Wholesale and Convenience DIGNITY AT WORK CHARTER

-UK Convenience and Wholesale is a vibrant, thriving sector that offers positive work opportunities to hundreds of thousands of people, and many more from suppliers to it and related industries.
-However, the labour pool is shrinking and it is our collective responsibility to make the industry an attractive place to work in order to sustain the sector and the economy.
+UK Convenience and Wholesale is a vibrant, thriving sector that offers positive work opportunities to hundreds of thousands of people.
+However, the labour pool is shrinking, and it is our collective responsibility to make the industry an attractive place to work in order to sustain the sector and the economy.
 A core component of this is to ensure the safety and dignity of our people at work.

-Currently, retailers, wholesalers and suppliers safeguard their shoppers and employees through their own workplace policies.
-However, this duty of care can only be delivered if we have confidence that the businesses we deal with as suppliers, customers, and service providers are aware of and working to common principles.
+Retailers, wholesalers and suppliers currently safeguard their shoppers and employees through their own workplace policies, but this duty of care can only be delivered if we have confidence that the businesses we deal with as suppliers, customers and service providers, are working to common principles.
 This means the sector coming together to articulate what is acceptable behaviour, define standards and provide training resources and support.